 - Actual experience differs from expected in the prediction of cash flows;

-- · Policyholder optionality;
+- Policyholder optionality;

 - Catastrophic events;

 - Non-marketability of assets; or

 - Funding of cash collateral for derivative positions.

-The Group carries out regular liquidity stress testing, allowing for key liquidity risk exposures including the impact of policyholder surrenders and the requirement to post additional collateral on derivatives in stressed conditions, and quantitative limits are documented in the Risk Strategy and Appetite.
+The Group carries out regular liquidity stress testing, allowing for key liquidity risk exposures including the impact of policyholder surrenders and the requirement to post additional collateral on derivatives in stressed conditions, and quantitative limits are identified as part of each subsidiary's Risk Strategy and Appetite.